-Professionally, I have been a pediatric nurse for over 40 years including 23 years as a school nurse.
-Upon moving here and hearing about the issues facing seniors who want to age in place in rural communities, I found it easy to shift to senior issues, utilizing public health knowledge and skills of connecting people to resources.
+My husband and I feel very fortunate to live in the Platte Canyon community.
+Professionally, I was a pediatric nurse for over 40 years including 23 years as a school nurse.
+Upon moving here and hearing of the issues facing seniors who want to age in place in rural communities, I was able to shift focus and utilize public health knowledge and skills to connect seniors to resources.
 I believe that with appropriate support, "seasoned" adults may successfully age in place in rural areas.